JackEdwardLyons/jacklyons-me-beta/content/pages/blog/my-annual-2023-review.md

 ---
 title: My 2023 Annual Review
 excerpt: >-
-  A look back on 2023 - what went well, what didn't go well, and what's ahead for the future!
+  Reflecting on 2023 - the highs, the lows, and what lies ahead for the future!
 date: "2024-01-03"
 thumb_image: images/windy-road.jpg
 image: images/windy-road.jpg